Public Prosecution Service (Netherlands)

 The Public Prosecution Service (Openbaar Ministerie, OM; lit.
 'Public Ministry') is the body of public prosecutors in the Dutch criminal justice system.

 The literal translation of Openbaar Ministerie, "Public Ministry", can lead to a misunderstanding, as the OM is not a ministry like the Ministry of Finance.
+The name doesn’t refer to a ministry of the government but of 'publicity'.

 The Public Prosecution Service decides who has to appear in front of the judge and for which offence or crime.
 It is the body that can decide to prosecute someone.
 The main domain of the OM is criminal law rather than civil law.